adform/adform-android-sdk/README.md

 This part lists release notes from all versions of Adform Mobile Advertising Android SDK.

+## 2.4.1

+* Fixed webview crash when trying to load URL using destroyed webview.

 ## 2.4.0

 * Smart ad size feature - now ad views can dynamically adapt to multiple screen sizes when used with smart ad size.
 For more details [check here](https://github.com/adform/adform-android-sdk/wiki/Advanced-integration-of-Inline-Ad#smart-ad-size).